SmashinFries/Goraku-old/README.md

-**UPDATE 08/09/2022**: I will be abroad from August to December so new content may or may not happen!
-I will still try to work on any current issues
+**UPDATE 01/08/2023**: Will be moving Goraku to a new repo soon due to another large rework of the app.

 <h1 align="center">
   Goraku